JanicaJensen/jjensen_webdev_portfolio/README.md

 Repository contains multiple descriptive commit messages. ✅

-Repository contains a quality README file with description, screenshot, and link to deployed application.
+Repository contains a quality README file with description, screenshot, and link to deployed application.✅

 GIVEN I need to sample a potential employee's previous work WHEN I load their portfolio